UKHomeOfficeForms/hof-transpiler/README.md

 ## Multiple shared sources

-hof-transpiler supports multiple shared sources, extending them from right to left.
+hof-transpiler supports multiple shared sources, extending them from left to right.
 This is useful if you have translations shared between applications, and additional shared translations between routes within an application.

 If you have the following sources: